 Your out-of-pocket costs for Mac repair of a busted or defective screen on your MacBook will set you back $99 for a cracked screen.

-Any additional damages will bump your bill to a grand total of $300.
+Any additional damages will bump your bill to $300.

 How much will my Macbook screen repair cost without AppleCare?

 If you have a MacBook with a Retina display screen (pretty standard equipment these days, but not with the older MacBooks) you can expect to spend between $455 and $755 replacing the screen completely at the Apple Store.

 - Tier 4 Accidental Damage is $655, then an additional $100 Labor Charge for a total of $755.

 - Tier 3 Accidental Damage is $555, then an additional $100 Labor Charge for a total of $655.

 - Tier 2 Accidental Damage is $455, then an additional $100 Labor Charge for a total of $555.

 - Tier 1 Accidental Damage is $355, then an additional $100 Labor Charge for a total of $455.